infecsean/Obsidian-Cloud/School Notes/Daily/Personal Statements Brainstorm.md

 5. Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.

-- [ ] Realization - Eating beef made me realize flaws and loopholes
+- [ ] Realization -
-- [ ] Personal growth how - Explore the previously unexplorable
+- [ ] Personal growth how - Get into game development, start going further and into game jams
-- [ ] Old/New understanding of myself - Hard worker/Thinker
+- [ ] Old/New understanding of myself - person who dont like to try/stepping out of comfort zone

 (Attempt 1) Theme: Control